CHARLES & COLVARD REPORTS SECOND QUARTER FISCAL YEAR 2023 FINANCIAL RESULTS

 CASH FLOWS FROM OPERATING ACTIVITIES:

-Adjustments to reconcile net income to net cash provided by (used in) operating activities:
+Adjustments to reconcile net (loss) income to net cash (used in) provided by operating

 Depreciation and amortization